brittpinder/ios-reference/swift/initialization/README.md

 ## Initializer Delegation for Classes

 The initializer delegation process for classes is much more complex because classes support inheritance.
-During initialization, not only do all of a class's properties need to be assigned an initial value, but all of the properties that it inherits need to be assigned an initial value as well.
+During initialization, not only do all of a class's properties need to be assigned an initial value, but also all of the properties that it inherits.

 There are two types of initializers that help to ensure that all stored properties of a class receive an initial value: *designated initializers* and *convenience initializers*